What Is Alopecia? Everything You Need to Know

 Symptoms of Alopecia

 More often than not, the only symptom of alopecia is simply hair loss.
-However, the way this hair loss comes can range in a number of ways, such as the following common hair loss symptoms.
+However, hair loss can present in a number of ways, including the following common symptoms.

 Small patches form individually on the scalp and body